Stage 22 - Walton Bridge to Hampton Court Palace Maze (9.1 miles)

 The sixth bridge was opened on 22nd July 2013.
 On YouTube you can watch a video of Walton Bridge being built in 3 minutes, plus another showing the opening ceremony.
-The two older, downstream, bridges are presently in the process of being demolished.
+The two older, downstream, bridges have been demolished.

 I have already written the history of Walton-on-Thames, the six different bridges built over the River Thames at this site through the centuries, and the earlier ferry, in stage 1 of the walk around London.
 If you have not previously read this, you can do so by following the link.

-At 0.5 miles, at a large roundabout, stay on the RHS and then turn right along Fordbridge Road.
-After 30 yards, as the pavement comes to an end, cross straight over the road and turn right continuing east along Fordbridge Road.
+pavement comes to an end, cross straight over the road and turn right continuing

-After another 0.25 miles to the right is Felix Lane.
+After another 0.25 miles you pass Felix Lane to your RHS.
 This leads to the London Shepperton Holiday Inn, Shepperton Marina and a Swan Sanctuary.

-After another 300 yards, to the left, is Watersplash Farm with its large Bafta mask on the wall of the building looking out towards the road.
+After another 300 yards, to the left, is Watersplash Farm (at 1 mile) with its large Bafta mask on the wall of the building looking out towards the road.
 This is the home of a number of companies including Pro Stage Europe Ltd.

-The route continues along the pavement, soon passing over a small creek named the River Ash (at 1 mile into the route), then past fields, a small industrial estate, a nursery and after just over half a mile enters the village of Lower Sunbury.
+The route continues along the pavement, soon passing over a small creek named the River Ash, then past fields, a small industrial estate, a nursery and after just over half a mile enters the village of Lower Sunbury.

 650 yards further along our route, another small residential road, named The Creek, once again goes off to the right and down to the Thames, this time overlooking the south west tip of Wheatley's Ait.
 The island is owned by the Environment Agency which has works and moorings here.
 Just past the entrance to The Creek and on the right of Fordbridge Road you can see some more of the Agency's works.
 A road bridge and adjacent footbridge on the south side of these connect the mainland works to those on the island.
 On the south west corner of the island there are some small chalets with a private footbridge over a small weir providing access for the inhabitants.
 Wheatley's Ait is somewhat unique in having a weir at both of its ends.
 The second is Sunbury Weir; this diverts the main stream of the River Thames past Sunbury Locks and can be seen later in our route by looking back up the river from the centre of the village.